-ACCESS and UP-DATES
+ACCESS and UPDATES

-- Faculty members should be given the opportunity to provide input into their unit's workload policy prior to their voting and ratifying it. vii - All units should post their written, clear and transparent guidelines ("policy") on workload approach at their internet or intranet site and review these guidelines with faculty at their annual meetings. - The policy should be filed with the dean's office.
-Any new or revised departmental policy should be provided to the dean's office for review (on compliance with the Collective Agreement) and for approval before its implementation in the department.
+- Faculty members should be given the opportunity to provide input into their unit's workload policy prior to their voting and ratifying it. ix - All units should post their written, clear and transparent guidelines ("policy") on workload

+- approach on their internet or intranet site and review these guidelines with faculty at their annual meetings. - The policy should be filed with the Dean's office.
+Any new or revised departmental policy should be provided to the Dean's office for review (on compliance with the Collective Agreement) and for approval before its implementation in the department.

-References to the Collective Agreement Between The University of British Columbia and The Faculty Association of The University of British Columbia July 1, 2012 to June 30, 2014 (CA)
+References to the Collective Agreement Between The University of British Columbia and The Faculty Association of The University of British Columbia July 1, 2016 to June 30, 2019 (CA)